Megaupload founder gains access to more funds to pay fees

 Dotcom maintains that the Megaupload site was simply an online storage facility, and has accused Hollywood of lobbying the U.S. government to vilify him.

-Wednesday’s decision enables Dotcom to pay legal fees, which have totaled around NZ$2.6 million so far and are expected to snowball through his trial.
+Wednesday’s decision enables Dotcom to pay legal fees, which have totalled around NZ$2.6 million so far and are expected to snowball through his trial.
 The court had earlier allowed Dotcom access to NZ$750,000.

 The proceeds will cover living costs for Dotcom’s family of seven, including NZ$1 million in annual rent for their estate outside Auckland, valued at around NZ$30 million.